hectormc-main/Fritter/ROUTES.md

 - Alias is trying to follow itself
 - You already follow this alias

-### 'GET /api/follows/:aliasname' - Get all who aliasname follows
+### 'GET /api/follows/:aliasId' - Get all who aliasId follows

 **Returns**